muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 consider a leading zero to signify octal/base-8 notation.

-The general form of a **Fraction** literal is `n/d*r^e` such that `{n,d,r,e}` are each integers and the literal represents the rational number that results from evaluating the mathematical expression using the following implicit order of operations, `(n/d)*(r^e)` such that `/` means divide, `*` means multiply, and `^` means exponentiate.
+The general form of a **Fraction** literal is `n/d*r^e` such that `[n,d,r,e]` are each integers and the literal represents the rational number that results from evaluating the mathematical expression using the following implicit order of operations, `(n/d)*(r^e)` such that `/` means divide, `*` means multiply, and `^` means exponentiate.